Oomph

 Early career

-Formed in 1989 by vocalist/guitarist Dero Goi, guitarist Robert Flux, and bassist Andreas Crap, Oomph! began crafting a distinct blend of heavy metal, electronic body music, and industrial rock.
-Their early albums, including the self-titled debut Oomph!
-(1992) and Sperm (1994) on Dynamica Records, established their aggressive, synth-driven sound and provocative lyrical themes, laying the groundwork for the genre that would later explode in popularity.
+Formed in 1989 by vocalist/guitarist Dero Goi, guitarist Robert Flux, and bassist Andreas Crap, Oomph! began as a pioneering industrial and EBM act.
+Their early albums, like 1992's self-titled debut on Machinery Records, established a heavy, electronic-driven sound that set them apart from the era's mainstream.

 Breakthrough